himanshuain/PROJECT01/README.md

 Setup tailwind css, followed the steps mentioned in the docs.
 Dont forget to add `import "./index.css";` in `App.tsx` or `main.tsx` file.

 Setup React query.

+--- I'll update the ReadME soon and explain a few things with flow diagrams, Thanks. ---